Limbda

-Limda or Hanubha na Limda, literally Hanubha's Limda, is a former Rajput talukdari in Gohilwar prant of Saurashtra peninsula in the Indian state of Gujarat.
-It was held by the Gohil Rajputs clan.
-Its pre-Independence ruler held the title of Darbar Saheb.
+Limda (Gujarati "Hanubha na Limda", literally "Hanubha's Limda"), is a former princely state of Gohil Rajput Taluqdar in Gohilwar prant of Saurashtra peninsula in the Indian state of Gujarat.
+Limbda princely state ruled by Gohil Rajputs is not to be confused with the other similarly named Limbdi State ruled by Jhala Rajputs.
+Present day Limbda town is 100 south of Limbdi town.